12 Gluten-Free Recipes (Healthy Kid-Friendly Choices)

 1. Rice Dosa

-Rice dosas are one of the best gluten free toddler snacks out there.
+Rice dosas are one of the best gluten-free toddler snacks out there.

 Ingredients

-- A quarter cup of grated coconuts
+- 1/4 cup of grated coconut

-- A quarter cup of cooked rice
+- 1/4 cup of cooked rice

 - Salt